elephantscale/es-training-new/deep-learning/tensorflow/TENSORFLOW-Parallel.md

 ## How do we scale this?

- * Most users of tensorflow don’t try to scale
+ * Most users of tensorflow don't try to scale

  * Train model on one box with multiple GPUs (vertical)